War-ravaged Syria takes new steps against coronavirus, says no recorded cases yet

 All the countries bordering Syria have coronavirus outbreaks.

-Writing by Tom Perry; Editing by Angus MacSwan
+Writing by Tom Perry; Editing by Angus MacSwan and Sonya Hepinstall